BroadbandForum/usp/docs/specification/index.typ

 Objects (see
 #link(<sec:using-allow-partial-and-required-parameters>)[Using Allow Partial and Required Parameters]).

-#strong[#[R\-DEL.1]<r-del.1>]; \- If the `allow_partial` field is set to
+#[R\-DEL.1]<r-del.1> \- If the allow\_partial field is set to false, the
-false, the Agent treats each entry in `obj_path` holistically.
-Any entry referring to an Object which is non\-deletable or doesn’t exist in the supported data model MUST cause the Delete Message to fail and return an Error Message.
+Agent treats each entry in obj\_path holistically.
+The following error conditions MUST cause the Delete Message to fail and return an Error
+Message: any entry that is not an Object Instance Path, any entry that is an Object Instance that does not exist, any entry that is non\-deletable as per the the Supported Data Model (e.g., a non\-writable multi\-instance Object), or any entry that is an Object Instance with no InstantiatedObj Write permission.

 `repeated string obj_paths`